elementor/static-html-output/readme.txt

 Everyone's WordPress hosting environment and configuration is unique, with different plugins, themes, PHP versions, to name a few.
 Whilst the plugin does its best to support all environments, sometimes you'll encounter a new issue.
 Sometimes we can adjust the settings in the plugin to overcome an issue, other times, it will require a bugfix and a new release of the plugin (usually a quick process).

-When you have an issue, send the contents of your "Export Log" on the plugin screen to the developer, at [help@wp2static.com](mailto:help@wp2static.com).
-He'll usually respond within 12 hrs, often sooner.

 == Screenshots ==

 1. Deployment screen